pickitup247/pickitup247.github.io/src/pyckitup/lifecycle.md

 5. `def event(State, Event) -> None`

 Event is a dictionary containing the event type and its associated data.
-For example, mouse up, mouse moved, key up, etc..